SEN School Offer

 - Meetings to agree transition arrangements KS2 into KS3

 - Parents’ consultation evenings

-- By appointment with the SENCO, Deputy SENCO, Key Worker, Director of Key Stage or Head of Year as appropriate
+- By appointment with the SENCO, Deputy SENCO, Key Worker, Head of School or Head of Year as appropriate

 The arrangements for consulting with young people with SEND about, and involving them in, their education.